Can Roses Grow Without Soil? (Hydroponic Roses Explained)

 Stray outside these windows, and it doesn’t matter what’s in your solution; the rose can’t access it.

 See interveinal yellowing or crinkled new growth?
 The problem is likely in the solution.
-A Hydroponics Nutrient Deficiency Calculator helps you move from “something’s wrong” to “it’s an iron lockout due to high pH.”
+A Hydroponic Plant Health Diagnosis Tool helps you move from “something’s wrong” to “it’s an iron lockout due to high pH.”

 Lighting: Do Roses Need Full Sun Indoors?